3Alan/DocsMind/README.md

 - [ ] i18n
 - [ ] Desktop application

-## License

-Chat-Markdown is licensed under the MIT License.
+If you find this project helpful, please consider giving it a star 🌟

-## How to run
+## How to run locally?

 ### Create .env